tomcritchlow/book/_chapters/the-strategic-independent.md

 ![](/images/strategy-execution.png)

 You can see that (roughly) the total amount of work is constant but there is a phase shift from strategy at the beginning to mostly execution & implementation (stewardship) and then a hard shift back into strategic work.
+You can think about this as **repeated contexts** over time.

 If you look at strategy on its own: